 Children Dependent children are eligible for coverage if all of the following criteria are met: under age 21; a natural, adopted, or stepchild of the judge; unemployed - reliant on the judge for financial care and support; and not married or in a common-law relationship.
-NOTE: In the case of a child born (stillborn), the Dependent Life coverage will be effective from 28 weeks of conception.
+IMPORTANT!
+In the case of a child born (stillborn), the Dependent Life coverage will be effective from 28 weeks of conception.
 Students Coverage for dependent children can continue until their 26 th birthday, if a full-time student at an accredited post-secondary educational institution.
+Proof of full-time enrolment in an accredited post-secondary institution is required.
 Over-Age Dependents Coverage for dependent children can continue beyond age 21 if a mental or physical disability was diagnosed prior to age 21, or prior to age 26 if a full-time student at date of diagnosis.
 Must complete Special Dependent Questionnaire .
 Does not include foster children.